-With more than 400,000 customers engaging with its contact centers every day—adding up to over 100 million per year—Deutsche Telekom faces a monumental customer service challenge.
-Its 30,000 contact center agents need to deliver fast, convenient, and accurate support across a wide range of topics, from starting and upgrading contracts, to technical assistance for its handsets and broadband services.
+With more than 400,000 customers engaging with its contact centres every day—adding up to over 100 million per year—Deutsche Telekom faces a monumental customer service challenge.
+Its 30,000 contact centre agents need to deliver fast, convenient, and accurate support across a wide range of topics, from starting and upgrading contracts, to technical assistance for its handsets and broadband services.

 Customers need to remember their personal identification numbers and passwords or work their way through a series of security questions, which they’ve often set up years previously.
 Most customers have to remember details like these for almost every brand they interact with, too—which means it can be a near-impossible task retrieving the right ones at short notice on the phone.

 Deutsche Telekom recognized the authentication challenge for its customers and agents, and wanted to create a simpler, more convenient experience for its voice channel.
 But crucially, the telco couldn’t compromise on security.

 Deutsche Telekom raises the bar for authentication in Germany